rhuss/rhuss.github.io/_posts/2014-9-1-NSEnter-with-Boot2Docker.md

 One of those anti-patterns is the usage of an SSH daemon inside an image for debugging, backup and troubleshooting purposes.
 Jérôme Petazzoni's [Blog Post][3] explains this nicely.
 In addition it provides proper solutions for common use cases for which SSH is currently used.

-Nevertheless there I still have this irresistible urge to login into a container.
+Nevertheless I still have this irresistible urge to login into a container.
 And if it is only for looking around and examine the environment (call me old-fashioned, that's ok ;-)

 Luckily Jérôme provides a solution to satisfy this thirst: [nsenter][4].
 This allows you to **enter** into container **n**ame**s**paces.
 On the GitHub page you find the corresponding recipe for installing and using `nsenter` on a Linux host.